-Your NetID and password:
+About your NetID and password:

-Your NetID is your Banner ID without the "@" symbol followed by @student. commnet.edu (i.e. 12345678@student.commnet.edu).
-Your initial password is made up of the following personal information:
+A student NetID (sometimes referred to as BannerID) is an assigned eight digit number followed by @student.commnet.edu.
+(Example: 12345678@ student.commnet.edu) The NetID number can be found on your registration document.
+The student's initial password is made up of the following three components:

-- 1. First three characters of your birth month (with first letter capitalized) - 2.
-The "&" symbol - Last four digits of your Social Security Number Example: If your birthday is in December and your social security number ends with 4321, the initial password would be: Dec&4321.
-Note that the password is case-sensitive. - 4.
-Your will be prompted to change your password.
+- The first three characters of your birth month with the first letter capitalized (example: Mar) - The & symbol - Last four digits of your Social Security Number (example: 4321) - The initial password for this example user would be: Mar&4321 Note: the password is case-sensitive. - Upon logging in you will be prompted to change your password.
+Choose a new password now. - myCommNet and campus computers use the same username (NetID) and password.